News API

 If all we wanted to do was tokenize the text we could use the Tokenizer class.

-As we’ll be making a speed comparison towards the end, it makes sense to disable the parts of the pipeline that we don’t need.
+as we’ll be making a speed comparison towards the end, it makes sense to disable the parts of the pipeline that we don’t need.
 This means we can disable everything but the lemmatizer and the tagger.
 We keep the tagger because the lemmatizer makes use of the POS tag information.

 All that we need to do is pass the text to the pipeline and extract the relevant processed tokens.